USS Sunfish (SSN-649): 1978-1981

 She successfully weathered Hurricane Frederic, which hit the Gulf Coast region.

 There were numerous delays, but in early 1980, she completed her sea trials, and was again sent to her homeport at the United States Naval Base, Charleston, South Carolina, after a Caribbean visit to San Juan, Puerto Rico.

 1000th dive, 1996

 Sunfish's home port had been changed to Norfolk, Virginia, by 1996, when she made history: Early that year, after pulling away from the submarine tender USS Simon Lake (AS-33), Sunfish made her one thousandth dive.
 Commander Submarine Group 8, Rear Admiral Richard W. Mies, who had served on Sunfish from March 1970 to April 1973, was aboard to give the order to submerge for the history-making dive.
 On 4 March 1996, the U.S. Navy's Chief of Naval Information released this story:

-Sunfish made her last deployment in 1996.
+Sunfish made her last deployment to the Mediterranean in 1995 - 1996.
+Port visits included La Maddalena, Italy and Lisbon, Portugal.
+In September 1996, Sunfish departed Norfolk for the final time.
+After a transit through the Panama Canal, the crew became "shellbacks" by crossing the Equator (at a classified longitude).
+Sunfish stopped briefly in San Diego to offload torpedoes before her final underway to the Puget Sound Naval Shipyard in Bremerton, Washington.

 Decommissioning and disposal

 Sunfish was decommissioned on 31 March 1997 and stricken from the Naval Vessel Register the same day. her scrapping via the Nuclear-Powered Ship and Submarine Recycling Program at Puget Sound Navy Yard at Bremerton, Washington was completed on 31 October 1997.